 Translators who administer surveys/assessments must receive training in conducting human subjects research.
 This can be done through CITI or the OHRP.

-Proposal Additions:

-In addition to the material that would be included in a proposal to be conducted in the US, the following should appear in a proposal for a study to be done at an international site.

-#2 of Research Proposal (Methodology):

--A statement of the specific site, city, region, and country included in the study

--A justification for conducting the research in a different country.

-- A description of the research site.

-- A statement of whether you are planning to use a local collaborator for the research study, and if so, what role the will the collaborator play (ex.
-Connect team with a local IRB, provide introductions to community leaders, collect data, participate in all levels of research,…).
-Clearly state if you are considering the local collaborator a co-researcher.

--A list of all languages spoken by potential participants

--A discussion of participants’ ability to read and comprehend English

--A description of how accounting for colloquial variants of English

-- A discussion of the research team’s ability to communicate in the local language

-- A statement of which language is most appropriate to the research population

-- A description of how translations and translators will be used.

-- A statement of literacy levels in the region.

-- A statement of estimated literacy levels of the participants.

-- A description of the research teams preparation for work in the country (language, communication, and cultural awareness).

-#9 of Research Proposal (Risks):

--Describe any aspects of the local culture, gender relationships, race relations, political climate, or economic environment that might increase risk of harm for the participants or the researchers.

-#10 of Research Proposal (Precautions)

-- Describe the steps the research team will take to minimize these risks.

-#12 of Research Proposal (Benefits):

--Describe the value of any form of remuneration in the community at the international site.

-#13 of the Research Proposal (Confidentiality):

-- Describe how the US requirements and the requirements for international site will be met.

-- Note if any local laws differ with US laws, or interfere with confidentiality.

-#18 of the Research Proposal (Consent):

--State the age of consent in the country.

--Discuss the social and legal status of women, children, racial minorities, religious minorities, or any other disadvantaged group included in the research.

--Discuss whether laws or customs in the country interfere with informed consent assurances.

--State whether the consent process will be pre-tested.

-#19 Of the Research Proposal (Consent Documents): All consent documents must be in a language understandable to the participants.

-Contact Information:
+Proposal Additions

+In addition to the material normally included in a proposal to be conducted in the US, the following should appear in a proposal for a study to be done at an international site.

+In the Methodology Section of the Research Application:

+A statement of the specific site, city, region, and country included in the study

+A justification for conducting the research in a different country.

+A description of the research site.

+A statement of whether you plan to use a local collaborator for the research study, and if so, what role the will the collaborator play (ex.
+Connect team with a local IRB, provide introductions to community leaders, collect data, participate in all levels of research…).
+Clearly state if you consider the local collaborator to be a co-researcher.

+A list of all languages spoken by potential participants

+A discussion of participants’ ability to read and comprehend English

+A description of how you are accounting for colloquial variants of English

+A discussion of the research team’s ability to communicate in the local language

+State which language is most appropriate to the research population

+A description of how translations and translators will be used.

+A statement of literacy levels in the region.

+A statement of estimated literacy levels of the participants.

+A description of the research teams’ preparation for work in the country (language, communication, and cultural awareness).

+In the Risks Section of the Research Application:

+Describe any aspects of the local culture, gender relationships, race relations, political climate, or economic environment that might increase risk of harm for the participants or the researchers.
+Describe the steps the research team will take to minimize these risks.

+In the Benefits Section of the Research Application:

+Describe the value of any form of remuneration in the community at the international site.

+In the Confidentiality of Data Section of the Research Application:

+Describe how the US requirements and the requirements for international site will be met.
+Note if any local laws differ with US laws or interfere with confidentiality.

+In the Informed Consent Process Section of the Research Application:

+State the age of consent in the country.

+Discuss the social and legal status of women, children, racial minorities, religious minorities, or any other disadvantaged group included in the research.

+Discuss whether laws or customs in the country interfere with informed consent assurances.

+State whether the consent process will be pre-tested.

+All consent documents must be in a language understandable to the participants.

+Contact Information

 All local collaborators, site managers, and participants should have copies of the PI’s contact information.

-Data Security:
+Data Security

 International Studies can pose unique concerns related to data security.
 All investigators conducting research at an international site should check with the LCU technology team for advice on keeping data secure from loss or breach.